rspamd/rspamd.com/doc/architecture/protocol.md

 For convenience, the reply is LINTed using [JSONLint](http://jsonlint.com).
 The actual reply is compressed for speed.

-The reply can be treated as a JSON object where keys are metric names (namely `default`) and values are objects that represent metrics.

-Each metric has the following fields:
+Each reply has the following fields:

 * `is_spam` - boolean value that indicates whether a message is spam
 * `is_skipped` - boolean flag that is `true` if a message has been skipped due to settings